 How often is your dog treated for fleas and worms etc?
 By keeping your pet treated regularly with preventative treatment, it will not only be better for the home you are living in, but for your pets’ general health as well.
 You may need to provide proof from your vet, or provide your vets details for a reference.

 How clean is your dog?
-All dogs should be groomed regularly, and depending on the breed, clipped by a professional.
+All pets should be groomed regularly, and depending on the breed, clipped by a professional.
 They should have their feet dried after walks, and be left in a suitable room while they dry off if they are wet or muddy.
 If hallways are carpeted, it is worth buying a cheap rug, so your dog has somewhere to stand while his feet are being cleaned.
 Use a good quality vacuum cleaner, and clean the house regularly to prevent a build up of dust & hair that your pet will produce.
 Offer to get the carpets professionally cleaned before you leave the property, or once a year if it is a long term let.

 How well behaved is your dog?
 Not all dogs are perfectly well behaved.
 If your dog is a bit on the naughty side; how about going along to training classes to improve his general behaviour.
 If your dog suffers from a particular problem, then find a behaviourist who may be able to sort out even the worst canine behaviour.
 Things like constant barking, or destructiveness, may not go down very well with a potential landlord, so get these problems sorted out before you start looking to move.
 Look for a local behaviourist or dog training classes.